 Are you working with another medical provider or taking anxiety medication?

 Working with a trusted medical provider or psychiatrist?
 We’d love to coordinate care with your medical team or prescribing physician – or we can keep this separate, too, if you desire more privacy.

 If you need assistance finding a great provider or would benefit from a referral, We provide referrals to trusted providers in the Fargo-Moorhead-West Fargo area.

 We support both medication and holistic treatment plans.
 Again, it comes down to what’s the best option for you and your recovery.

 Do you need to use your insurance?

-Clinical counseling is an intervention for a medical condition, such as an anxiety condition, ADHD, or depression.
-These are recognized medical conditions and you may use your insurance to help with the cost of treatment.
-I currently accept Blue Cross Blue Shield of North Dakota, Minnesota, Sanford Health, and private-pay.
+Clinical counseling is an intervention for a medical condition, such as an anxiety condition or ADHD.
+These are recognized medical conditions, and you may use your insurance to help with the cost of treatment.
+Our clinic currently accepts Blue Cross Blue Shield ND, BCBS PPO plans, Sanford Health, and private pay.